 The REIT may be exposed to the impact of events caused by climate change, including an increase in the frequency and severity of the natural disasters and serious weather conditions outlined above.
-Furthermore, as a real estate property owner and manager, the REIT faces the risk that its properties will be subject to government initiatives and reforms aimed at countering climate change, such as reduction in greenhouse gas emissions.
+Climate change continues to attract the focus of governments and the general public.
+While the REIT'S MHC partners utilize green building construction and technologies, as a real estate property owner and manager, the REIT faces the risk that its properties will be subject to government initiatives and reforms aimed at countering climate change, such as reduction in greenhouse gas emissions or increased capital expenditures to improve energy efficiency.
 The REIT may require operational changes and/or incur financial costs to comply with any such reforms.
 Any failure to adhere and adapt to climate change could result in fines or adversely affect the REIT's reputation, operations or financial performance.